deepakc7y/netronome-config/configuration/README.md

 ### Verifying the Kernel Patch for Netronome SmartNICs [Optional]

-Netronome identified an issue in the way Linux kernel handles Peripheral Component Interconnect Express (PCIe) configuration.
+Netronome identified an issue in the way the Linux kernel handles Peripheral Component Interconnect Express (PCIe) configuration.
 This issue can lead to undesired behavior when working with Netronome SmartNICs.
 A fix for this issue, known as the ERR47 kernel patch, has been submitted by Netronome and integrated into the kernel.

 ```
 root@zenlab690:~# if /opt/nfp_pif/scripts/err47_check.sh; then echo "Kernel is good"; else